AriFordsham/GHCWiki/working-conventions/git.md

 - Try to make small patches (i.e. work in consistent increments).

-- Separate changes that affect functionality from those that just affect code layout, indendation, whitespace, filenames etc.  This means that when looking at patches later, we don't have to wade through loads of non-functional changes to get to the important parts of the patch.
+- Separate changes that affect functionality from those that just affect code layout, indentation, whitespace, filenames etc.  This means that when looking at patches later, we don't have to wade through loads of non-functional changes to get to the important parts of the patch.